tastytea/whyblocked/README.md

 ## Usage

-Start `whyblocked-gui`.
+Run `whyblocked`.
 You can also start it from the menu of your desktop environment.

 ## Install